Corporate Finance Associates logo

 Corporate Finance Associates Review

 Corporate Finance Associates Worldwide (CFAW) is an independent, international investment banking firm established in 1956 with over 70 years of experience in middle-market mergers and acquisitions.
-The firm operates 32 offices across the United States, Europe, Asia Pacific, and South America, providing senior-level local expertise backed by global resources.
-CFAW's longevity and scale reflect its position as a specialized boutique investment bank rather than a traditional business lender.
+The firm operates 32 offices across the United States, Europe, Asia Pacific, and South America, providing senior-level local experience context backed by global resources.
+CFAW's longevity and scale reflect its position as a listed boutique investment bank rather than a traditional business lender.

 CFAW offers four primary service lines: Sell Side Advisory (handling divestitures, mergers, and recapitalizations), Buy Side Advisory (managing acquisitions and consolidation strategies), Capital Markets (partner buyouts, acquisition financing, and growth capital raising), and Market Value Assessment (business valuations).
 Their approach combines hands-on senior principal involvement from transaction inception through completion, positioning themselves as a hybrid between large institutional banks and boutique advisory firms.
 They serve businesses across 18 major industry verticals including aerospace/defense, healthcare, technology, energy, and commercial real estate.